property-xyz/data-export-service/README.md

 ./mvnw package -Pnative -Dquarkus.native.container-build=true
 ```

-You can then execute your native executable with: `./target/search-1.0.0-SNAPSHOT-runner`
+You can then execute your native executable with: `./target/export-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.html.

 ## Related guides

-- Elasticsearch REST High Level Client ([guide](https://quarkus.io/guides/elasticsearch)): Connect to an Elasticsearch cluster using the REST high level client
+- Elasticexport REST High Level Client ([guide](https://quarkus.io/guides/elasticexport)): Connect to an Elasticexport cluster using the REST high level client